The single precedes an upcoming European tour and a new album in Autumn 2019

 Maryam also started performing with Waaberi, then a 300-strong troupe of singers, dancers, musicians and actors attached to the Somalian National Theatre.
 “It split up when the civil war happened and we were all scattered,” she says.
 “Some died, but most went into exile.
 They are all around the world, wherever they could find asylum.
 We keep in touch and we try to help each other.”

-"But I had mouths to feed and I had to work, so I became a taxi driver in Mogadishu," she says.
+“But I had mouths to feed and I had to work, so I became a taxi driver in Mogadishu,” she says.
 That indomitable spirit would later hold her in good stead when she was forced to flee the country.
-The song that led to the ban appears in a freshly recorded version on New Dawn.
+The song that led to the ban appears on the album New Dawn.

 Desperate to escape from the anarchy, death and starvation that was destroying her country, Maryam bravely set out to make a new life in the west.
 Yet even after her seven-month trek across Africa’s Horn, Maryam’s problems were not over.
 When she arrived in Djibouti the Danish embassy there would initially grant her only a single visa.
 “I said I have children and they said sorry, the visa is only for one.
 So I said I could not go,” she recalls.